The Abraham Accords & Regional Normalization

 Bahrain

-Bahrain was the first Gulf state to commend the UAE on the Abraham accords and on September 11th 2020, President Trump announced that Bahrain would also be joining the Abraham Accords.
+Bahrain was the first Gulf state to commend the UAE on the Abraham Accords and on September 11th, 2020, President Trump announced that Bahrain would also be joining the Abraham Accords.
 On the 15th of September Bahrain and Israel signed the Abraham Accords: Declaration of Peace, Cooperation, and Constructive Diplomatic and Friendly Relations.
-Israeli Prime Minister Naftali Bennett further cemented the established relations in meeting with King Hamad Bin Isa al-Khalifa in Bahrain.
+Israeli Prime Minister Naftali Bennett further cemented the established relations in a meeting with King Hamad Bin Isa al-Khalifa in Bahrain.
 The countries agreed on a 10-year plan for expanding ties in numerous fields dubbed ”The Joint Warm Peace Strategy”.

 Morocco